lmononen/measures-of-rationality-toolbox/README.md

 2. Open the main folder of the repository in MATLAB.

-3. Run the below command to include the main folder and the subfolders to the MATLAB path
+3. Add the main folder and the subfolders to the MATLAB path with the command

 ```
 addpath(genpath('./'))